snake, reptile, death adder-7982631.jpg

 Wear Appropriate Footwear: closed shoes or boots when venturing out.
 This provides an added layer of protection against potential bites.

-Be Cautious in Tall Grass: When walking through grassy areas, take deliberate steps and make your presence known by creating vibrations.
+Be Cautious in Tall Grass: Walk carefully through grassy areas.
+Take deliberate steps.
+Create vibrations to make your presence known.
 This can alert snakes to your approach, allowing them to move away.

 Avoid Rock Piles and Crevices: Snakes often seek shelter in rocky areas.
 Be cautious when navigating through rocks, and avoid reaching into crevices where a snake might be hiding.